 Similar Products: You've got options

-Sunday Riley Tidal Brightening Enzyme Water Cream: If you don’t mind a gentle brightening effect in your moisturizer, this Sunday Riley cream ($65) is excellent.
-Rich in papaya, hyaluronic acid, and 1% alpha-arbutin, it sloughs off dead skin cells and amps up water levels.
+Sunday Riley Ice Ceramide Moisturizing Cream: If you don’t mind a gentle brightening effect in your moisturizer, this Sunday Riley cream ($65) is excellent.
+Rich in coconut, vitamin F, and beetroot extract, it sloughs off dead skin cells and amps up water levels.

 Caudalie Vinosource Moisturizing Sorbet: This French pick ($35) still has a wonderful, light texture, but it’s more of a mousse-gel than a water gel.
 Instead of watermelon, it’s full of Caudalie’s signature grape extract, plus chamomile and antioxidants to soothe.
 Altogether, it leaves skin feeling velvety-soft.